PrestaShopCorp/eventstore-interconnect/README.md

 # This one is the duration of the timeout.
 By default it's 5000ms.
 EVENTSTORE_INTERCO_EVENT_WRITER_TIMEOUT_IN_MS

+# The interval both destination and source eventstore connection are tested.
+Default is 10_000ms
+CONNECTION_LINK_CHECK_INTERVAL_IN_MS
 ```

 So the only thing to do when an upgrade is needed : change these env variables, and restart the project.
 The detect will be auto (if http conf is provided, then the legacy eventstore will be used.)